 Mobile apps can go a long way toward helping you to plan a smart budget, save money at the gas pump, or learn about coupons and promotions during when you’re out shopping.
 Mobile apps can help you save a significant sum of money if you use them to help set and keep a budget.

-The following five applications (or apps) are all geared toward that goal.
-Try downloading one or all today and watch your monthly spending (and savings) change for the better.
+The following five apps are all designed to help save you money.
+Try downloading one, or all of these money budgeting apps today and watch your monthly spending (and savings) change for the better.

 Mobile Banking Apps